Tofu Lettuce Wrap Tacos

 - 1 tsp. garlic powder

 - 2 tsp.
-Cholula Hot Sauce or other hot sauce of your choice (optional but good)
+Cholula Hot Sauce (see notes)

 - olive oil, for brushing baking sheet